ceejbot/polyclay/README.md

 `properties`: A hash of property names & types, exactly as in a base model definition.
 `methods`: A hash of method names & implementations to add to the model prototype.
+`statics`: Functions to add to the model function directly; class methods.
 `custom`: A hash of custom functions to add to the model prototype as getters & setters.

 Here's a simple example of a custom property: